Skip to main content

 Variations of the Game

-Roulette Type of WheelsThough the basic framework is the same for each game, the difference occurs with the number of pockets.
+Roulette Type of WheelsThough the basic framework is the same for each game, the difference lies in the number of pockets.
 In American roulette, there are thirty-eight pockets in total – thirty-six numbered pockets and two zero pockets.
-The presence of the second zero-pocket increases the house edge to 5.26%, and that is the reason why it is considered as less advantageous to the player than the other two variations.
-Though one may think that one pocket is trivial, it can actually make a considerable difference in terms of risk assessment.
+The presence of the second zero pocket increases the house edge to 5.26%, which is why American roulette is considered less advantageous for the player than the other two variations.
+Although one might think that a single extra pocket is trivial, it can actually make a considerable difference in terms of risk.

 On the other hand, European roulette has only one zero-pocket for a total of thirty-seven pockets.
-This means that the chances for the house to win are only 1 out of 37 possible ones.
-This decreases the profit of the house significantly to 2.70%.
+This means that the chances for the house to win are only 1 out of 37 possible outcomes.
+This reduces the house edge significantly to 2.70%.

 Placing a Bet

 Placing a BetThe game starts when all the players place their bets by using the betting layout, which every table offers.
-It is comprised of an inside part, which contains all the numbers represented on the wheel.
-The outside part consists of a section, which represents the different categories of the numbers – for example, black vs red numbers or even vs odds.
-To place a bet, players needs to put the chips on the particular section of the layout.
+It comprises an inside part that contains all the numbers represented on the wheel.
+The outside part represents the different categories of numbers – for example, black vs. red numbers or even vs. odd.
+To place a bet, players need to put the chips on the particular section of the layout.
 Depending on the type of bet they want to place, the chips are arranged in a particular way.

 Additional Betting Options on the French Table

-Additional Betting Options on the French TableAlong with the two types of bets that are common for all three variations of the game, there is one more type, which is quite exciting for most players.
-It is native to the French table, but it is also offered in a large number of European tables, with virtual tables being no exception.
+Additional Betting Options on the French TableAlong with the two types of bets that are common to all three variations of the game, there is one more type that is quite exciting for most players.
+It originates from the French table, but it is also offered at many European tables, virtual tables included.
 These are the well-known ‘call bets’.
-The name is significant enough to get how the bet works.
-Players need to say out loud the bet, without covering it with chips.
-That is the reason why it is also referred to as a bet on credit and it is forbidden in most casinos.
+The name itself hints at how the bet works.
+Players need to say the bet out loud without covering it with chips.
+This is the reason why it is also referred to as a bet on credit and it is forbidden in most casinos.

-Please note that “announced bets” are similar to “call bets”, but there is money on the table, which covers the bet.
-These bets are made before the croupier announces “No more bets” and before the ball lands on a particular pocket of the wheel.
+Please note that “announced bets” are similar to “call bets”, but there is money on the table which covers the bet.
+These bets are made before the croupier announces “No more bets” and before the ball lands in a particular pocket of the wheel.
 There are various types of these bets.

 The Variable Call Bets

 The Variable Call BetsTo be more precise, it should be noted that there are two major groups of call bets – “fixed” and “variable”.
 This means that the variable type of bet is placed on different numbers on the wheel, in accordance with the preferences of the player.
-The are 2 different types of fixed call bets, which are explored in details in the following lines.
+There are two different types of variable call bets, which are explored in detail in the following lines.

 The Neighbors

-The Neighbors cover 5 numbers in total.
-This type of bet involves wagering on a single number and the two numbers to the left and the right of it.
-The bet costs 5 chips, and it is a straight-up bet.
-For instance, if a player wagered a neighbor on 0, he or she would be betting on the numbers 15, 32, 0, 26, and 3.
-With this type of bets, the player decides which will be the “central number”.
-Based on that, the other 4 numbers are determined.
+The Neighbors cover five numbers in total.
+This type of bet involves wagering on a single number and the two numbers to its left and right.
+The bet costs five chips, and it is a straight-up bet.
+For instance, if a player wagers a neighbor bet on 0, they would be betting on the numbers 15, 32, 0, 26, and 3.
+With this type of bet, the player decides which will be the “central number”.
+Based on that choice, the other four numbers are determined.

-To calculate the odds of the bet, we need to take into account that the French wheel has one zero pocket and 37 in total.
-So, the chances for the player to win are 5 out of 37 possible, which equals 13.5%.
+To calculate the odds of the bet, we need to take into account that the French wheel has one zero pocket and 37 pockets in total.
+So, the chances for the player to win are 5 out of 37, which equals 13.5%.

 The Finals

-That is the other type of the variable bets, also known as “finaal” or “finale” bets.
+This is the other type of variable bet, also known as “finaal” or “finale” bets.
 These are subdivided into two types:

 Finales en Plein Bet

-It is placed on a digit, preferred by the player and all other numbers that end on that particular digit.
-For example, your favorite number is 3, so you place your bet on “Finales 3”.
+It is placed on a digit preferred by the player and on all other numbers that end with that digit.
+For example, if your favorite number is 3, you place your bet on “Finales 3”.
 This bet covers 3, 13, 23, and 33.
-Depending on what is the selected digit, the bet covers either 3 or 4 numbers.
-If the player selects 9 as a final number, the bet is placed on 9, 19, and 29.
-The odds of winning are 10.8% for 3 covered numbers or 8.1% for 4 covered numbers.
+Depending on the selected digit, the bet covers either three or four numbers.
+If the player selects 9 as the final digit, the bet is placed on 9, 19, and 29.
+The odds of winning are 8.1% for three covered numbers or 10.8% for four covered numbers.

 Finales a Cheval Bet

 It is quite similar to the Finales en Plein Bet.
-Here, the player selects two digits and places a bet on all the numbers, which end on that digit.
-For instance, “Finales 4/5” means that the bet is placed on 4, 14, 24, 34, 5, 15, 25 and 35.
+Here, the player selects two digits and places a bet on all the numbers that end with those digits.
+For instance, “Finales 4/5” means that the bet is placed on 4, 14, 24, 34, 5, 15, 25, and 35.
 This is a combination of split and straight bets, which makes it more complicated for amateur roulette fans.
-Depending on the preferred digits, the bet is placed on 8 or 6 numbers and it can cost from 3 to 5 chips.
+Depending on the chosen digits, the bet is placed on 6 or 8 numbers and can cost from 3 to 5 chips.

 Full Complete Bet

 The Full Complete or Maximum Bet is normally preferred by high-stakes roulette players, and it covers all inside bets.
-With this in mind, there are also players who use the Full Complete Bet to cover outside bets like dozens and columns, but this is rarely the case.
+Although some players also use the Full Complete Bet to cover outside bets like dozens and columns, this is rarely the case.

-The main reason why players prefer using this bet type is that it allows them to cover a greater range of numbers, thus spreading the risk.
-Say nothing of the handsome payout winning Maximum Bet award.
-No matter the appeal of this bet type, gambling enthusiasts should not forget that such bets can quickly eat up their bankroll as they are rather expensive.
+The main reason why players favor this bet type is that it allows them to cover a greater range of numbers, thus spreading the risk—not to mention the handsome payout awarded for a winning Maximum Bet.
+No matter its appeal, gambling enthusiasts should not forget that such bets can quickly eat up their bankroll as they are rather expensive.

 The reason why this bet type is better suited for high-stakes players is that when placing a Full Complete Bet, the staked amount should reach the ceiling on straight-up bets.
 Still, this might not necessarily be the case, as in some brick-and-mortar casinos, roulette fans might be required to keep their bets below this limit.